Managing Air Quality - Public Participation

 - My Environment provides environmental information in a user-selected area within the United States.

 - EPA's Public Participation Guide provides tools for public participation and public outreach in environmental decision-making.
 This guide is designed to help government agencies design and implement a meaningful public participation program.
+The guide is available in several languages.

 - AirNow-International is helping countries and regions around the world inform the public about the quality of the air they breathe.